HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/traditional/cf_install/ccf_95_farm.md

     features='ce.install,portal.binary,portal.profile'
     ```

-    If you do not have any profiles on this node (because you are in the process of migration from a previous version of HCL Portal, or creating multiple profiles, or you originally installed Portal 8.5 as a binary install), then you should remove the `'portal.profile'` feature from this list:
+    If you do not have any profiles on this node (because you are in the process of migration from a previous version of HCL DX, or creating multiple profiles, or you originally installed Portal 8.5 as a binary install), then you should remove the `'portal.profile'` feature from this list:

     ```
     features='ce.install,portal.binary'